dp-lewis/iframes-v-webcomponents/BLOG_POST.md

 Manual testing is inconsistent.
 Playwright + Performance API = reproducible results.

 ### 5. Visualise Your Data
 A dashboard makes patterns obvious.
-I spotted the **5-instance iframe anomaly** (faster than 1 or 10 instances) that raw JSON wouldn't reveal - browser parallelisation and caching create non-linear scaling patterns.
+I spotted the 5-instance iframe anomaly (faster than 1 or 10 instances) that raw JSON wouldn't reveal - browser parallelisation and caching create non-linear scaling patterns.

 ---

 ## Conclusion

 After 102 automated test runs analysing 6 different scenarios, the data is clear: **Web Components are 4-5x faster than iframes for initial load time**, whilst maintaining identical memory usage and frame rates.

+**Let me be honest: these numbers aren't earth-shattering.** The difference between 100ms and 20ms is literally the blink of an eye.
+Users won't consciously notice it.
+You could ship either implementation and your product would be fine.

+But here's the thing: if the newer technology performs measurably better - even by milliseconds - **why would you choose the slower option?** Technology moves forward.
+Web Components are the modern standard.
+The browser vendors are optimising for them.
+The ecosystem is building around them.
+The performance delta, however small today, will likely widen as browsers continue to evolve.

+When two technologies solve the same problem and one is objectively faster, the choice becomes obvious.
+Use the faster one.

 But here's the nuance: iframes aren't slow because they're "bad technology."
 They're slower because they do more:
 - Create entire document contexts